 Bargains abound on pashminas in Dubai © Panuvat Ueachananon / Shutterstock

 Fakes are found all over the world, but in Dubai you’ll find bargains on real silky-soft 100% pashmina shawls.
-Women around the world adore pashminas, feather-light cashmere shawls worn by the Middle East’s best-dressed ladies.
+Women around the world adore pashminas, the feather-light cashmere shawls worn by the Middle East’s best-dressed ladies.
 If you’re shopping for a girlfriend or your mother, you can never go wrong with a pashmina.
 They come in hundreds of colours and styles, some beaded and embroidered, others with pompom edging – you’ll have no trouble finding one you like.

 Aside from setting it alight to make sure it doesn’t melt (as polyester does), how can you be sure it’s real?
 Here’s the trick.
 Hold the fabric at its corner.
 Loop your index finger around it and squeeze hard.
 Now pull the fabric through.
 If it’s polyester, it won’t budge.
 If it’s cashmere, it’ll pull through – though the friction may give you a mild case of rope burn.
 Try it at home with a thin piece of polyester before you hit the shops and then try it with cashmere.
 You’ll never be fooled again.